Yadnesh-Ranshevare/python_notes/EDA/readdme.md

 |3|37|Canada|
 |4|94|Indonesia|

-now if you look into the [column data](#3-retrieve-all-the-columns) youll find there is a column with name `Country Code`
+now if you look into the [column data](#3-retrieve-all-the-columns) youll find that there is a column with name `Country Code`

 we can use that column to merge this two datasets